somewhatcold/OCADgame/README.md

 <br>

 ## Packages
-Here there will be links to any Unity Packages or plug-ins which are used in the project and required when working on your own branch.
+Here there will be links to RPG Maker MZ plugins which are used in the project and required when working on your own branch.
+Additionally, this section can also be used as an easy database to access creator information necessary for credits.